 And, before you know it, the hard work of hiking Sulphur Mountain is over!
 At the 5.2 km mark you’ll pass beneath the upper Banff Gondola terminal, and just a few seconds later you reach the end of the Sulphur Mountain trail!

 You did it!
-By hiking Sulphur Mountain, you got some great exercise, enjoyed some outstanding views and saved some cash.
+By hiking Sulphur Mountain, you experienced one of the best hikes in Banff, got some great exercise, enjoyed some outstanding views and saved some cash.
 This is one of the best free things to do in Banff!

 Once at the top, hikers are free to enjoy all the Banff Gondola amenities, such as the restaurants in the Upper Terminal, or the Banff Gondola boardwalk to the historic Sulphur Mountain Cosmic Ray Station National Historic Site.